Amazon offers a peek at its softer side as it lifts the cover on literary donation program

 Washington recipients: Artist Trust, Seattle Arts & Lectures, Centrum Foundation, Clarion West Writers Workshop, Copper Canyon Press, Greater Seattle Bureau of Fearless Ideas, Hedgebrook, Hugo House, Humanities Washington, Mineral School, Seattle City of Literature, Seattle7Writers, Spark Central, Town Hall Seattle, University of Washington Creative Writing Program, Washington Center for the Book.

-That sum is small by the standards of big corporate philanthropy.
-Yet the effort is notable for two reasons: Amazon, now the second-largest U.S. company by market capitalization, rarely donates cash.
-And when it does, the Seattle company has historically avoided the spotlight.
+The effort, small by the standards of big corporate donors, is notable for two reasons: Amazon, now the second-largest U.S. company by market capitalization, has a reputation for rarely donating cash as part of its philanthropy efforts, particularly in comparison to its Seattle corporate neighbors.
+And when it does give, Amazon has historically avoided the spotlight.

 That’s changing, for Thompson’s work, and for Amazon, as some inside the company push it to do more, or speak up about work already underway.
 A corporate reorganization last year moved the literary grant program and some other Amazon groups, which had been independently pursuing philanthropic work, to a centralized team.

-Note: Clarification: Information in this article, originally published Aug 10, 2018, was clarified the same day.
-A previous version of this story said that Jon Fine didn’t dispute the specifics of The New Yorker account of Jeff Bezos’ response to the Slate critique.
-In a subsequent interview after publication, Fine said the episode never happened.